CourseReps/ECEN489-Spring2016/Students/ctg123/Project3/README.md

 ## Features and API's used
-- Augmented Reality with Camera API.
+- Augmented Reality with Camera API and OpenGL ES2.
 - WebView application.
 - GPS location of the device.
 - Orientation sensor API.